 Methods of formative assessment of the knowledge and skills include: presentations (oral and poster); self, peer and tutor feedback at the end of each session; case studies; dissertation/internship proposal, among others.

-- Research dissertation or internship - for MSc students only
+- DIGITAL HEALTH INTERVENTIONS - DISSERTATION for MSc students only

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.